simone-smith/CV/README.md

 ## Interests

-I love reading, hence the first career in publishing, and do so constantly and widely.
-I make the most of London's theatre scene, and enjoy travelling and being outdoors, whether that involves hiking in the countryside or participating in my local weekly parkrun.
+I love **reading**, hence the first career in publishing, and do so constantly and widely.
+I make the most of London's **theatre** scene, and enjoy **travelling and being outdoors**, whether that involves **hiking** in the countryside or participating in my local weekly parkrun.
+I also go to **tech meetups** in London, to meet like-minded people and learn about new ideas and developments.